-- Court Letter of Appointment, which names the executor (current in its date and with a visible or original court seal).
+- court letter of appointment naming the executor (current in its date and with a visible or original court seal);

-- A type of power of attorney called "stock power," which allows for the transfer of ownership of stock.
+- stock power, which is a type of power of attorney that allows for the transfer of ownership of stock;

-- For accounts held in trust, the trustee certification showing successor trustee.
+- for accounts held in trust, the trustee certification showing successor trustee and

-- For joint accounts, a Letter of Authorization signed by the surviving tenant if the assets are moving anywhere other than his or her own account.
-Alternatively, if there is no surviving tenant and the assets are moving anywhere other than the last decedent's estate account, the firm will require a Letter of Authorization signed by the executor.
+- for joint accounts, a letter of authorization (LOA) signed by the surviving tenant if the assets are moving anywhere other than their own account.
+Alternatively, if there is no surviving tenant and the assets are moving anywhere other than the last decedent's estate account, the firm will require an LOA signed by the executor.

 To reduce the chance of having documents rejected, follow your firm's instructions closely.
-Firms may reject the documents they receive because they are not signed in the appropriate capacity (for example, executor, survivor, trustee) or have been completed incorrectly (for example, by transposing certificate numbers).
-Documents may also be rejected if information on the document has been altered, or the documents are outdated or missing the appropriate court seal.
+Firms may reject documents because they’re not signed in the appropriate capacity (for example, executor, survivor, trustee) or have been completed incorrectly (for example, by transposing certificate numbers).
+Documents may also be rejected if information on the document has been altered or the documents are outdated or missing the appropriate court seal.

 Establishing a New Account